espressomd/espresso/doc/sphinx/system_manipulation.rst

     gt.galilei_transform()

-Subtracts the velocity of the center of mass of the whole system from every particle’s velocity, thereby performing a Galilei transform into the reference frame of the center of mass of the system.
+  Subtracts the velocity of the center of mass of the whole system from every particle's velocity, thereby performing a Galilei transform into the reference frame of the center of mass of the system.
 This transformation is useful for example in combination with the DPD thermostat, since there, a drift in the velocity of the whole system leads to an offset in the reported temperature.